How To Feed A Loon

 • 4 cloves garlic finely minced

-• 2 tbsp ginger fresh, peeled and finely minced
+• 2 tablespoon ginger fresh, peeled and finely minced

 • 6 green onions aka scallions, white and green parts, thinly sliced

-• 3 tbsp fish sauce found in the Asian section of your supermarket
+• 3 tablespoon fish sauce found in the Asian section of your supermarket

 • 2 egg whites